-MPs debated the second reading of the Counter-Terrorism and Border Security Bill in the House of Commons on Monday 11 June 2018.
+MPs will debate the remaining stages of the Counter-Terrorism and Border Security Bill in the House of Commons on Tuesday 11 September.

 The debate was opened by the Secretary of State for the Home Department, Sajid Javid.
 His opposite number, Diane Abbott responded on behalf of the Opposition.

-The bill passed its second reading in the Commons without a division, and is now being considered by a public bill committee.
+The bill passed its second reading in the Commons without a division, and was then considered by a public bill committee.